SUSE/skuba/CONTRIBUTING.md

 Maintainers:
 * Devote time to regular code review and make your reviews impactful.
 Look at the big picture, don't get hung up on style alone.
 * Veto only when there's is something really problematic, otherwise just comment.
 Otherwise you are forcing a new round of reviews including a new CI run.
+* Add yourself to the [CODEOWNERS](.github/CODEOWNERS) file if you want to be assigned automatically as reviewer in a particular area.

 ## Styleguides